-Findings Best practices & Lessons learned -Older people living in residential homes showed the highest rates of COVID-19 related infection and death rates -The painful situations in nursing homes during the COVID-19 pandemic should not be forgotten and should drive future infection -The course and presentation of COVID-19 among older people with pre-existing conditions prior to the vaccination roll-out show terrible outcomes, rapid and highly unpredictable deterioration that nurses have never experienced before -Policy recommendations should be acted upon to protect Europe's oldest generations during pandemics -During COVID-19 outbreaks in nursing homes, staff shortages and increased workload resulted in older people dying alone -Among the residents who survived, heightened levels of grief and associated trauma is common -While the COVID-19 virus is extremely dangerous to older people with pre-existing medical conditions, the mitigating strategies can also have very dangerous consequences -Governments should support nursing homes in developing digital possibilities for visiting professionals and family members as a preparation for future pandemics -Lack of visiting family members and professionals (e.g. drama, physiotherapist, priest, etc.) can lead to a wide range of negative consequences among the elderly -Social isolation often times lead to serious detriment in older people' cognitive and physical conditions, such as the abilities to walk, talk or remember -Even a 14-day isolation can lead older people to develop antisocial tendencies and avoiding social contact as much as possible
+- -Older people living in residential homes showed the highest rates of COVID-19 related infection and death rates - -The course and presentation of COVID-19 among older people with pre-existing conditions prior to the vaccination roll-out show terrible outcomes, rapid and highly unpredictable deterioration that nurses have never experienced before - -During COVID-19 outbreaks in nursing homes, staff shortages and increased workload resulted in older people dying alone - -Among the residents who survived, heightened levels of grief and associated trauma is common - -While the COVID-19 virus is extremely dangerous to older people with pre-existing medical conditions, the mitigating strategies can also have very dangerous consequences - -Lack of visiting family members and professionals (e.g. drama, physiotherapist, priest, etc.) can lead to a wide range of negative consequences among the elderly - -Social isolation often times lead to serious detriment in older people' cognitive and physical conditions, such as the abilities to walk, talk or remember - -Even a 14-day isolation can lead older people to develop antisocial tendencies and avoiding social contact as much as possible